nuclear-multimessenger-astronomy/nmma/doc/fitting.md

 ### Models

 Some are analytic / semi-analytic models that can be sampled, others rely on sampling from a grid of modeled lightcurves through the use of Principle Component Analysis (PCA) and an interpolation scheme (either Gaussian process modeling or neural networks).
-The PCA serves to represent each light curve by a small number of "eigenvalues", rather than the full lightcurve.
-After performing PCA, you will have a discrete grid of models that relate merger parameters to a few **lightcurve eigenvalues** rather than the whole lightcurve.

-At this point, you can model this grid as either a Gaussian process or Neural Network.
-This will allow you to form a **continuous map** from merger parameters to lightcurve eigenvalues, which are then converted directly to the set of light curve parameters that most likely resulted in this lightcurve.

 In many cases, the lightcurve predicted by each set of parameters is **extremely high-dimensional**, given the number of measurements made.
 Our goal for this example is to to determine the best-fit model parameters for an object based on its observed lightcurve.